Rghvs03/Image_Gallery/README.md

 # Responsive Image Gallery

-A clean and responsive gallery web app to showcase beautiful nature photographs.
+A clean and responsive gallery web app to showcase beautiful photographs.
 Click an image to view it in a modal with navigation.

 ## Features